 The objective of an engine is to show one of the best prices on life insurance, narrowed by your own personal medical history and requirements.

 This will be your personal demographic information like your sex, whether or not you have a history of tobacco usage, along with your date of birth.

 Next, you’ll be asked what type of life insurance you’re looking for, providing alternatives for the duration, coverage type and the general amount you’d love to be insured for.

 Once you’ve entered this information, the quotation engine will give you quotations from various companies, giving you a good notion of what to expect from such companies when applying for their coverage.

 There are many term insurance quote engines online that will give you an expert, accurate quote absolutely free.
 Paying for one is an absolute waste of money and, frankly, dishonest since this is public information.

 1. NEVER Pay For The Use Of A Term Insurance Quote Engine!

-2. In the event the website asks you for information such as your name, email address or phone number, make sure it's a secure website, otherwise it could be an online term life insurance scam.
-You don't want there to be any fake life insurance companies!
+2. In the event the website asks you for information such as your name, email address or phone number, make sure it’s a secure website, otherwise, it could be an online term life insurance quote scam.

 3. Take a critical look at the life insurance companies the term insurance quote engine provides you.
 If you do not understand any of those listed companies, do some research on them.

-5. Make sure that the term insurance quotes you get are specific to you and not a generic pre-formatted grid.
+5. Finally, make sure that the term insurance quotes you get are specific to you and not a generic pre-formatted grid.
 See the image below for a great sample of term life rates for a male age 50